 WHAT NEEDS TO BE HALLMARKED?

-Anything which is to be described as silver, gold or platinum must be hallmarked if it is to be sold as such, unless it falls beneath the appropriate exemption weight.
+Anything which is to be described as silver, palladium, gold or platinum must be hallmarked if it is to be sold as such, unless it falls beneath the appropriate exemption weight.

 All precious metals must be of the minimum legal fineness or the article cannot be hallmarked.